madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 Overview

-Discussion and details about the Object Detection and Classification performed as part of the Capstone Project: Programming A Self Driving Car.
+Discussion and details about the Object Detection and Classification performed as part of the Project: Programming A Self Driving Car.

 As the car traverses along the test track inside the simulator, it has to detect traffic-lights and classify the light state of the detected traffic-light.
 This is performed using images from the front camera.
 Depending on the light state, the car stops at the traffic-light stop-line if it is "Red" or moves forward if it is either "Green or Yellow".